mlathara/rhado-histo-fed/README.md

     "baseimage": "/path/to/baseimage.jpg"

-The baseimage can be selected from any image but it is suggested to be a good representation of a complete slide or tile that may represent the "norm" for staining used across all slides.
+This file is used in the Vahadane color normalization process which aligns/normalizes all of the images across different color variations due to staining and scanning differences.
+The baseimage can be selected from any image but it is suggested to be a good representation of a complete slide or tile that may represent the "norm" across all of the user's slides.

 ## Execution